seadsystem/SEADS-Integration-Winter-2015/Seads-Front-Back/api/README.md

 ##Installation

-Installation of the Go Landing Zone and the Python API can be automated by using the Puppet modules included in the repository.
+Installation of the Go Landing Zone, Python API, and Django Frontend can be automated by using the Puppet modules included in the repository.
 The puppet modules are written for and assume to be executed on an Ubuntu 14.04 x64 Linux server.
 First you must install the prerequisites for running Puppet.
 From the terminal, execute:
 ```sh
 $ sudo apt-get install puppet git
 ```